Sal0hc1n/MyPySQL/README.md

 Put this file on the same folder of your project and then import it on your main file. <br>

 ```
-PSA: I called the class DB because I could be bothered inventing a good name ;3
+PSA: I called the class DB because I didn't want to inventing a good name ;3
 ```

 ## Running the tests